“I have your back”

 What are Out-of-State Drivers and Conditional Driving Privileges in NYS?

-Depending on whether your drivers license was issued by New York or a different state, you will have varying opportunities to get conditional driving privileges in connection with DWI charges in New York State.
+Depending on whether your drivers' license was issued by New York or a different state, you will have varying opportunities to get conditional driving privileges in connection with DWI charges in New York State.
 This post explores those options.
+(For information on hardship and conditional licenses for NYS drivers, click here.)

 The Prompt Suspension Law